iobroker-community-adapters/ioBroker.shelly/README.md

 * (Stübi) - Bugfixing.
 Add missing states to MQTT, which exist for CoAP (Shelly 2, 2.5)
 * (Stübi) - Polltime for http optimized.
 * (Stübi) - removed min and max values for temperature states (Issue #236)
+* (Stübi) - Bugfixing.
+Add timer to Shelly 1, 1PM for CoAP and removed it for MQTT (Shelly 1, 1PM, 2, 2.5) because it is not supported by MQTT

 ### 4.0.2 (2020-08-16)
 * (Stübi) - Bugfixing Shelly DW2 (Issue #220)